The future of digital: What will digital experiences look like in 10 years?

-You see, digital experiences will no longer be limited to the classical desktop computer, smartphone, or text interface.
+Digital experiences will no longer be limited to the classical desktop computer, smartphone, or text interface.
 We will see an explosion in several different interfaces and devices, like voice, video, virtual reality, augmented reality, chatbot, smartwatch, car, refrigerator, coffee maker, digital signage, additive manufacturing, and so on.

-Creative Bloq points to the same trend: almost everything will be able to connect to the web, with progressively richer features and integrations.
+Almost everything will be able to connect to the web, with progressively richer features and integrations.
 You can expect a seamless experience across a wide variety of channels and devices, and no longer think about that the different channels are, in fact, different.

 One of the steps to allow for a seamless digital experience across every touchpoint is the influx of APIs.
 APIs are toolboxes that allow different systems and platforms to speak to one another.

 In the future, everyone will deliver APIs, and everyone can make things on top of core systems.
 Then it will be possible to integrate different systems easier, and offer working solutions across previously unrelated areas of life—just think about post order drones or food-making 3D printers.